The midfielder scored the only goal of the game to continue Clarence Seedorf side's recent run of form.

-Their latest victory has taken them to within five points of rivals Inter, who occupy the last guaranteed Europa League spot, although sixth place could also still provide a berth in Europe's secondary competition should Coppa Italia finalists Napoli and Fiorentina finish in the top five.
+The latest victory has taken Milan to within five points of rivals Inter, whiich occupies the last guaranteed Europa League spot, although sixth place could also still provide a berth in Europe's secondary competition should Coppa Italia finalists Napoli and Fiorentina finish in the top five.

-Meanwhile, defeat for Maurizio Pellegrino on his second debut as Catania head coach means his side are now eight points adrift of safety with just five matches to play.
+Meanwhile, defeat for Maurizio Pellegrino on his second debut as Catania head coach means his side is now eight points adrift of safety with just five matches to play.

 Montolivo, who netted in Milan's 3-1 victory at Catania earlier this season, scored the game's only goal in the 23rd minute thanks to a superb long-range effort.

-And while a second goal proved elusive, Milan controlled the match and were aided by Fabian Rinaudo's late red card following an over-the-ball lunge on Philippe Mexes that resulted in a second booking.
+While a second goal proved elusive, Milan controlled the match and was aided by Fabian Rinaudo's late red card following an over-the-ball lunge on Philippe Mexes that resulted in a second booking.

 Catania started life under Pellegrino brightly, with winger Pablo Barrientos flashing a shot across goal, and he continued to be at the heart of their attacking forays, forcing a fine one-handed save from Milan goalkeeper Christian Abbiati.

 Barrientos' curling 25-yard effort awoke Milan from their slumber and Adil Rami went close to giving them the lead, flicking Kaka's whipped free kick from the left over the bar.

 Montolivo then produced his moment of brilliance, striking a 25-yard drive that arrowed into the bottom left-hand corner.

 The goal appeared to galvanize Milan, which started to look more assured in possession, and Adel Taarabt bent a 20-yard effort just wide shortly after the half-hour mark.